olisheldon/olisheldon.github.io/_landingpage/peptalks/about.md

 Hey!
 I′m Oliver, a 23-year old Software Engineer and Physicist employed at AWE as a Computational Physicist.
 My hobbies include music, coding, and snowsports.

 I began coding as early as 11 years old, starting out with Scratch and Python, but my passion for coding really flourished while studying my undergraduate in Theoretical Physics.
-This passion inspired me to study my Computer Science MSc at the University of Warwick, in areas such as AI, HPC, Cyber Security, and Image and Video Analysis just to name a few.
+This passion inspired me to study my Computer Science MSc at the University of Warwick.
 Since then, coding has been my main hobby and my chosen career path.

+In my current role I design and develop modern, high-performance C++ and Python codes for applications in many-particle physics.

 <!-- I work with a wide variety of technologies for my side projects, including React, Svelte, discord.js, Elysia, and more. -->